 Tasting Notes

-- Nose: sweet, spicy, orange peel, light cinnamon
+- Nose: Sweet, spicy, orange peel, light cinnamon

-- Taste: soft the spicy, rye rises and dominates, baking spices rise up and last
+- Taste: Soft the spicy, rye rises and dominates, baking spices rise up and last

-- Finish: the baking spices linger, brown sugar
+- Finish: The baking spices linger, brown sugar

 High West Yippee Ki-Yay